learningequality/kolibri-docs/docs/install/raspberry_pi_manual.rst

   This will activate a new network configuration and override the possibility to connect to an online source using the Wi-Fi.
 Connecting to the internet remains possible **through the cabled network**.
 The tutorial has a few steps left that require connectivity for downloading and setting up Nginx and Kolibri.
 If the Pi is online through the Wi-Fi, do not reboot the device or execute the ``systemctl`` commands found at the end of this section until at the very end of the tutorial.
 You should also download and install all necessary software and Kolibri channels.

-.. tip:: We recommend connecting the device to an internet connection through cable (ethernet), such that you have a reliable way of downloading content and software at all times.
+.. tip:: We recommend connecting the device to an internet connection through cable (ethernet), such that you have a reliable way of downloading channels and software at all times.

 You will need to write a configuration file with information about your local Wi-Fi network.